LaunchCodeEducation/data-analysis-curriculum/content/assignments/assignment3/task-one/_index.md

 +++
-title = "Task 1: Database Exploration"
+title = "Task 1: EDA"
 date = 2023-05-25T12:55:09-05:00
 draft = false
 weight = 1
 +++

-To start with, let’s get to know the database further.
-You should feel comfortable doing this task after [Chapter 18: SQL Part 1]({{% relref "../../../sql-part-1/_index.md" %}}).
+This first task of this assignment is to perform some exploratory data analysis!
+You should feel comfortable beginning this task after you have completed [Chapter 14: Exploratory Data Analysis with Pandas]({{% relref "../../../eda-with-pandas/_index.md" %}}).

+In the process of learning more about the two datasets, answer the following questions.
+Use the code blocks within the notebook to begin cleaning your data.
+At the end of the notebook, record your answers.

-{{% notice green Question %}}
+{{% notice green Question "rocket" %}}

-Make note of each table in the database, the columns within each table, each column’s data type, and how the tables are connected.
-You can write this down or draw a diagram.
-Whatever method helps you get an understanding of what is going on with `LaborStatisticsDB`.

-To add a photo, diagram or document to your file, drop the file into the folder that holds the notebook.
-Use the link button to the right of the `</>` symbol in the gray part of the cell to create a link.
-The link you are looking for is just the name of the file for your visual.
+How many reps are in the South branch?
 {{% /notice %}}

-{{% notice green Question %}}
+{{% notice green Question "rocket" %}}

-What is the datatype for women employees?
+What is the average busy minutes, not ready minutes, incoming wait time, and during call wait time for the North branch?
 {{% /notice %}}

+{{% notice green Question "rocket" %}}
+What is the average busy minutes, not ready minutes, incoming wait time, and during call wait time for the South branch?
+{{% /notice %}}

-{{% notice green Question %}}
+{{% notice green Question "rocket" %}}

-What is the series id for women employees in the commercial banking industry in the financial activities supersector?
+What is the number of calls taken for each time block(Both North and South combined)?
 {{% /notice %}}